 — Acts 1:3-6 NLT

 In Jesus' earthly ministry, he spoke about two aspects of the "Kingdom of God" (or "Kingdom of Heaven" in Matthew).
 The first one is that the Kingdom exists now among the people who live for God's will, his reign, to be seen in our world.
 They display his character and compassion in their actions and relationships.
 By doing so, they provide the world a glimpse of the second aspect: the end of time when God rules absolutely and restores all things to his will, completely and gloriously.
 While the apostles didn't understand both aspects initially, their lives furnish us with an example of how to bring the Kingdom of God to life in our world.

-Lord Jesus, forgive us for not displaying your life, values, and purpose to our world.
+Lord Jesus, forgive us for not displaying your life, your values, and your purpose to our world.
 We want our fellowships, our churches, to be outposts of your Kingdom so that the world may see how to live and honor God.
 Empower us, Holy Spirit, to give our lives to the will of God as we seek to provide the world a glimpse of what the Kingdom of God will be when it dawns in all of its fullness.
-I ask these blessings for the sake of the gospel and for the health of your church, in the name of Jesus.
+I ask these blessings for the sake of the Good News and for the health of your church, in the name of Jesus.
 Amen.